vladhrapov/Do-While/README.md

 # Gulp basic tasks
 + __default__ task compiles all sources into _./dist_ folder, starts server on __http://localhost:8000__
-and realoads page while changes handeled in _src/*_ files.
+and realoads page while changes handled in _src/*_ files.

 + __build__ task compiles all sources into _./dist_ folder